bpiyush/BayesOpt/README.md

 #### Directory Structure

 Here is the directory structure.
 You can access the code in the `/code` folder.
+Please note that only the code files are added to Git due to space optimization.
+Other files could be made available on request.

 ```
 BayesOpt/